- It's orange or yellow, like Wisconsin Cheddar. (And that cheddar isn't even that color naturally. The yellow color comes from annatto, a dye.)

-- Averted in the Wallace and Gromit short, A Grand Day Out.
+- Averted in the Wallace & Gromit short, A Grand Day Out.

 - "Everyone knows the moon's made of cheese ..." (and indeed it is.)

-- Wedges of cheese in the sequels do sometimes have the holes, however, despite Wallace's Trademark Favourite Cheese being established as Wensleydale (a white, crumbly cheese).
+- Wedges of cheese in the sequels do sometimes have the holes, however, despite Wallace's Trademark Favorite Cheese being established as Wensleydale (a white, crumbly cheese).

 - The Garfield Show: Slightly averted where TV star and chef, Eddie Gormon, opens "Cheese Land", an amusement park made entirely out of cheese.
-Slighty averted, where there's slightly more cheese varieties seen (bleu, chedder, american) but are overshadowed by most of the cartoon cheese making up the amusement park.
+Slightly averted, where there's slightly more cheese varieties seen (bleu, cheddar, american) but are overshadowed by most of the cartoon cheese making up the amusement park.

 - Cartoon Network released a marathon called "Cartoon Network Invaded", where every animated series had a special episode involving the same type of aliens looking for cheese as construction material for the moon.
 Most of the cheese is either cartoon cheese or orange spray cheese.